Anatomy Scan During Pregnancy: What to Expect and Watch For

 How Is the Anatomy Scan Performed?

-During the anatomy scan, you lie on an examination table while a technician applies gel to your abdomen.
-They use a transducer to capture images of your baby’s organs, measuring growth and identifying any potential issues.
+You lie on an examination table while a technician applies gel to your abdomen.
+They use a handheld device called a transducer to capture images of your baby’s organs and measure growth, checking for any potential issues.

 What Happens if Abnormalities Are Detected?